 Heroic Sacrifice: Andris makes one in the final battle, taking a bolt of death magic Akhlaur had intended for Zalathorm.

-Knife Nut: The preffered weapons of the Jordain are two long knives.
+Knife Nut: The preferred weapons of the Jordain are two long knives.

-Let's Get Dangerous: Basel looks fairl harmless on the surface; a friendly, jovial man more than willing to laugh off most offenses.
-Get into a real fight with him, though, and he'll show you why he used to be a battle wizard who instructed jordaini students, and if you threaten his apprentices, he'll show definite Papa Wolf tendencies as well.
+Let's Get Dangerous: Basel looks fairly harmless on the surface; a friendly, jovial man more than willing to laugh off most offenses.
+Get into a real fight with him, though, and he'll show you why he used to be a battle wizard who instructed Jordaini students, and if you threaten his apprentices, he'll show definite Papa Wolf tendencies as well.

 Luke, I Am Your Father: Several of these revelations come up, unsurprising for a series that puts such a strong emphasis on bloodlines.
 For the Power Trio, they are: